Jedi1989/K1Max-Downgrade-Firmware/README.md

-# K1Max-Downgrade-Firmware
+# K1 Max Downgrade Firmware

-This repository provides a reliable, automated SSH script to downgrade the Creality K1 Max.
-By rolling back to the CR4CU220812S11_ota_img_V1.3.3.29 base image using a USB drive, it establishes a safe and clean environment for subsequent firmware updates and custom Klipper integrations.
+This repository provides a reliable guide and workaround to safely downgrade the Creality K1 Max.
+By rolling back to the `CR4CU220812S11_ota_img_V1.3.3.29` base image using a USB drive, it bypasses the native Creality version check, establishing a safe and clean environment for subsequent firmware updates and custom Klipper integrations.

-# K1Max Downgrade Firmware

-Automated guide and workaround to safely downgrade the Creality K1 Max firmware to the base V1.3.3.29 version via USB drive.
-This method bypasses the native Creality version check, allowing a clean downgrade environment to resolve update conflicts or prepare the machine for custom Klipper integrations.

 **License:** MIT License